5 Ways to Increase Transfer Speed of USB 3.0 External Hard Drive

 - Convert GPT to MBR or MBR to GPT

-Download this software and convert FAT32 to NTFS without losing data:
+Download this free software and convert FAT32 to NTFS without losing data:

 Step 1.
 Install and launch EaseUS Partition Master on your computer.